-- Chase Sapphire Preferred Card – You’ll immediately earn 60,000 bonus points after you spend $4,000 on purchases within the first 3 months of opening your account.
+- Chase Sapphire Preferred Card – You’ll earn 60,000 bonus points after you spend $4,000 on purchases within the first three months of opening your account.
 That’s $750 towards your travel when you redeem with Chase!

 - Southwest Rapid Rewards Plus Credit Card – You’ll enjoy benefits like free checked bags, no change fees and no blackout dates.
 Plus, these points don’t expire.
 Earn points by using your Southwest credit card on local transit and community (including rideshare).
 Plus, use your card to pay for internet, cable and phone services, and selected streaming platforms to get even more perks.

 With that said, here are some of the best and most popular hotel rewards programs that you should look into when looking for family travel on a budget:

 - Wyndham Rewards – The Wyndham Rewards program offers points that can be used for stays, airline tickets, activities, and vehicle rentals.
-They have over 9,000 participating properties in the US, Mexico, Europe, the Caribbean, Asia, and Africa.
+They have more than 9,000 participating properties in the United States, Mexico, Europe, the Caribbean, Asia, and Africa.
 Their partnerships with Amtrak and certain air carriers like United Airlines and American Airlines allows you to get points and miles from their partners and use them towards your Wyndham stays.

 Points can even be used at more than 20 Penn National Gaming-affiliated casino resorts, participating AMResorts, and select Preferred Hotels & Resorts locations.

-- Radisson Rewards Americas – This program has over 12,000 hotels and properties included to take advantage of.
+- Radisson Rewards Americas – This program has more than 12,000 hotels and properties included to take advantage of.
 If you frequently travel to North America, Central America, South America, or the Caribbean, the Radisson Rewards Americas program may be a good fit for you.

 You can earn points towards rewards with each stay and by charging items to your room, or you can use their Visa credit card to earn points on everyday expenses.

 The first step in planning a family vacation is choosing the right destination.
 Where you travel will have a huge impact on the costs.
-It’s especially easy to assume staying in the U.S. is the cheapest (and simplest) place to go.
+It’s especially easy to assume staying in the United States is the cheapest (and simplest) place to go.

 However, it’s not always the case that staying on your home turf will be the most economically feasible.
 A lot of countries in the Americas, Asia, and even parts of Europe are attainable on a family budget.
 Here’s what to keep in mind: